Digital Tipping for Home Services: Why Movers, Cleaners, and Landscapers Are Going Cashless

 Landscaping and lawn care

 Landscaping crews often finish the job before the homeowner gets home from work.
-A QR code on the completed work notification or invoice means the homeowner can tip from anywhere — they don't need to be physically present.
+A QR code on the completed work notification or invoice means the homeowner can tip from anywhere, and they don't need to be physically present.

 Plumbers, electricians, and HVAC techs